Thomas Doty - Storyteller, Author, Teacher

 "First I dig into Mother Landscape, into the rich soil of the earth.
 This releases the myths.
 Now every home will be filled with stories.
 Then I put a post at each corner of the house pit, connect them with rafters, and balance a ridge pole over the top."

-Grandmother Coyote notices Coyote and I at the back of the lodge.
+Grandmother Coyote notices Coyote and me at the back of the lodge.
 She glances toward the door and whispers to herself, "It's time to go on a journey."

 * * * * *

 The three of us walk.
-Before mythtime, before dreamtime, what is here is the land.
+Before Mythtime, what is here is the land.
 Like a camera lens focusing on the main image for a film, Mother Landscape comes into focus.
-Each hill, each rock, each bend in each river, has an ancient story that is told in sight and sound ... in the reddish blush of the first sunrise and the silver rising of the first moon, the flash of each star blinking on, the gurgling of springs in the mountains, the swish and swoosh of rapids and riffles, the stretching sound of roots as they push the first plants and trees into meadows along rivers and creeks.
+Each hill, each rock, each bend in each river, has a story that is told in sight and sound ... in the reddish blush of the first sunrise and the silver rising of the first moon, the flash of each star blinking on, the gurgling of springs in the mountains, the swish and swoosh of rapids and riffles, the stretching sound of roots as they push the first plants and trees into meadows along rivers and creeks.
 On this morning, a breeze rattles spring leaves.
 Fields are lush with new grass, tinted blue with blooming camas.
-Before Human People, before the Daldal brothers, before Hapkemnas, many of the old time stories were already here.
+Before Human People, before the Dragonfly brothers, before Hapkemnas, many of the Old Time stories are already here.
 Mother Landscape, the oldest storyteller, is always ready for an audience who is willing to watch and to listen.

 * * * * *